Is It Normal to Feel Sick After Massage? Let's Find Out

 When should I seek medical attention if I feel sick after a massage?

-If you've ever felt sick after a massage and the symptoms persist for more than 24 hours, it's important to seek medical attention.
+If you've ever felt sick after a modern or traditional massage and the symptoms persist for more than 24 hours, it's important to seek medical attention.

-It's also important to seek medical advice if you experience any sudden or severe symptoms such as chronic pain, shortness of breath, or extreme dizziness or nausea.
+It's also important to seek medical advice if you experience any sudden or severe symptoms such as nerve pain, shortness of breath, extreme dizziness, or nausea.
 These could be signs of a more serious issue that needs to be addressed by a doctor.

-What's more, conditions like certain allergic reaction or heart conditions could make you more susceptible to feeling sick after massage.
-Make sure to tell your massage therapist about any relevant health issues before your session so they can adjust the technique accordingly.
+What's more, conditions like certain allergic reactions or heart conditions could make you more susceptible to feeling sick after massage.
+Make sure to inform your massage therapist or healthcare provider about any relevant health issues before your session so they can adjust the technique accordingly.

 Can certain types of massage make me I feel sick after a massage?